A note on weak existence for singular SDEs: Introduction

 \begin{remark} Our result presents both advantages and drawbacks compared to the original one from \cite{krylov1}.
 On one hand, we can only allow a strict inequality in \eqref{eq:exponents-weaker}, as a consequence of the parameter $\eps>0$ in \eqref{eq:ass-drift}; on the other, we can allow for drifts being either unbounded (at most of linear growth) or belonging to localised Lebesgue spaces $\tilde L^p_x$.
 Finally, contrary to \cite{krylov1}, our condition $b\in L^q_t \tilde L^p_x$ doesn't change depending on whether $q\leq p$ or $p\leq q$, which makes it slightly more natural in analogy with \eqref{eq:LPS}. \end{remark}

 \begin{remark} Both the result from \cite{krylov1} and Theorem \ref{thm:main-theorem} only establish weak existence of solutions.
-In fact, counterexamples to uniqueness in law in Besov spaces have been constructed in \cite[Section 1.3]{GalGer2022}; for $d=1$, these include drifts $b\in L^q_t L^p_x$ satisfying $1/q+d/p>1$.
-In terms of scaling, this answers a problem left open in \cite{krylov1}, although it should be mentioned that therein only $d\geq 2$ is considered. \end{remark}
+In fact, counterexamples to uniqueness in law in Besov spaces have been constructed in \cite[Section 1.3]{GalGer2022}; by Remark 1.8 therein, for any choice of $(p,q)\in [1,\infty]^2$ satisfying